santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Media Upgrade Automation Feature.md

 The scheduling challenge is finding the sweet spot between searching frequently enough to find new upgrades quickly, while not overwhelming your indexers or system.

-**Library Size Impact** Large libraries present unique challenges.
-If you have thousands of items, even searching each one monthly requires significant daily throughput.
-The scheduler needs to balance coverage with capacity.

-**Indexer Variations** Different indexers have different rate limits and response times.
-Your sustainable search rate is determined by your slowest or most restrictive indexer.

-### Strategic Options

-**Sequential vs Parallel** You can process one application at a time or interleave them.
+- **Sequential vs Parallel:** Process one application at a time or interleave them.
 Sequential is simpler to implement and debug, while interleaving provides more even load distribution.

-**Priority-Based Scheduling** Not all media needs the same search frequency.
-Recently added content might benefit from more frequent searches, while older content could be checked less often.
+- **Priority-Based Scheduling** Not all media needs the same search frequency.
+Recently added content might benefit from less frequent searches, while older content could be checked less often.

 **Time-Based Distribution** Spreading searches throughout the day prevents burst loads.
 This is especially important if you share indexers with others or have time-based rate limits.